dallinwitt/slc_arrivals/README.md

 ## Supervised Machine Learning

 #### Motivation
 Late flight arrivals are a hassle, not only for travelers, but also for the people waiting for them at their destination.
 Fortunately, the [US Bureau of Transportation Statistics](https://www.bts.gov/) has information about flight arrival and departure statistics going back to the 80s.
-I combined this with distance information obtained from [OPenFLights](https://openflights.org/), and weather information from NOAA (https://www.ncdc.noaa.gov/cdo-web/search) to create a set of inputs that would help predict whether or not a flight would arrive on time.
+I combined this with distance information obtained from [OpenFlights](https://openflights.org/), and weather information from [NOAA](https://www.ncdc.noaa.gov/cdo-web/search) to create a set of inputs that would help predict whether or not a flight would arrive on time.

 #### Methods
 I cleaned and merged the data in Python, using the Pandas package.
 I broke the datetime information into its constituent parts, to create a more robust predictive method.